gomods/athens/docs/content/configuration/storage.md

 ## Minio

 [Minio](https://www.minio.io/) is an open source object storage server that provides an interface for S3 compatible block storages.
 If you have never used minio, you can read this [quick start guide](https://docs.minio.io/).
-Any block storage that can use the S3 compatible block storage supported through the minio interface is supported by Athens.
+Any S3 compatible object storage is supported by Athens through the minio interface.
 Below, you can find different configuration options we provide for Minio.
-Example configuration for Digital Ocean and Alibaba OSS block storages have also been provided below.
+Example configuration for Digital Ocean and Alibaba OSS block storages are provided below.

 ##### Configuration: